PierreSenellart/provsql/doc/TODO/lessons-from-prob-exercises.md

 `mulinput`) was fed to `provsql.mixture` and rejected; a user `mixture(p, X, Y)` had its else-branch clobbered to the aggregate identity.

-Fix: the three FFUNCs treat an entry as a wrap only when it is a 3-child mixture whose else-branch is the `as_random(0)` sentinel; every other `gate_mixture` passes through as a plain scalar RV value (correct for the untracked case).
-Regression coverage is `continuous_aggregation.sql` §9 (all five aggregates over untracked categorical and Bernoulli-mixture inputs).
-Tracked aggregates are unaffected: the wrap always pins its else-branch to `as_random(0)`.
+Fix: the recognition was removed rather than tightened.
+The planner hook (`make_rv_aggregate_expression`) now bakes each aggregate's identity element into the per-row wrap -- `mixture(prov, X, as_random(1))` for `product`, `as_random(∓inf)` for `max` / `min` -- so those final functions are plain folds that never inspect a gate; `avg` is rewritten to `rv_sum_or_null(sum-numerator) / sum(count)` (the `AVG = SUM / COUNT` identity over the provenance-weighted count) and likewise never inspects one.
+With nothing sniffing the wrap, the ambiguity is gone entirely, including the corner where a user `mixture(p, X, as_random(0))` (its else-branch being the additive identity) is structurally identical to the wrap.
+Regression coverage is `continuous_aggregation.sql` §9 (all five aggregates over untracked categorical, Bernoulli-mixture, and else-0-mixture inputs).
+Tracked aggregates build byte-identical circuits to before, so their moments and structure are unchanged.

 ## 2. Gap: conditional probability `P(A | B)` for two RV-comparison events